James McCracken, LCSW, PLLC

 It Doesn't Have to Be This Way:

-Effective Individual, Couples and Family Therapy Can Help
+Effective Individual, Couple and Family Therapy Can Help

 Emotionally Focused Therapy brings couples closer

-I use scientifically-validated and evidence-based approaches, principles and techniques to therapy, including Emotionally Focused Therapy (ICEEFT Certified Practitioner and Supervisor), will help you make sense of your feelings, thoughts, and actions in your relationships to improve your ability to communicate and decrease distress.
+My practice is informed by the latest in science-based and evidence-supported approaches, time-tested principles and techniques to psychotherapy, including post graduate certification training and consultation in Emotionally Focused Therapy (ICEEFT Certified Practitioner and Supervisor in EFCT, EFFT, & EFIT), Discernment Counseling (Certified Practitioner), and Accelerated Experiential Dynamic Psychotherapy (Certified Practitioner), amongst others.
+Effective therapy facilitates deeper emotional experiences, helps you make sense of your feelings, thoughts, and actions in your relationships, and improves your ability to effectively communicate, decrease distress and increase flourishing & self-determination.
 I help my clients feel understood and able to understand their closest relationships, while also de-escalating problematic patterns.
-As my clients get in touch with their deeper emotions and needs, they increase healthy assertiveness and respectful boundaries.
+As my clients get in touch with their emotional processes, they increase healthy assertiveness and respectful boundaries.
 I help people heal from hurts and betrayals, and make informed decisions about relationships that are ailing.
 I enjoy helping people feel empowered, and I help people get to where they can ask for, receive, and give the love they want and deserve.
 I know we are all looking for safety and security in our closest relationships, that these conflicts are about connection, and that proven approaches to therapy do help most people.

 Life is better when we live in the shelter of each other…